Cat Vaccines: Types, Schedules, & More [Vet-Approved Guide]

 Core cat vaccines are typically recommended for all pet cats, regardless of location and lifestyle.
 These are administered along with non-core cat vaccines that are recommended by your vet.

-The rabies vaccine builds up immunity against rabies in cats.
-This is crucial because rabies in cats targets the central nervous system.
+Rabies in cats targets the central nervous system.
 It then infects the brain and is fatal in 99% of animal and human cases.
+Surviving rabies is extremely rare for both cats and humans.
+This is why the rabies vaccine for cats is essential.

 Rabies in cats produces symptoms like increased aggression, abnormal behavior, difficulty breathing, seizures, hypersalivation, weakness, paralysis of the legs, and comatose.